** CP1

 Curriculum Allocation

-1 lesson of 50 minutes per week and form time once a week (15 -20 mins) enriched with assemblies and endzone activities
+100 minutes a fortnight (some classes once a week at 50 mins and some classes and one lesson 100 each) and form time once a week (15 -20 mins) enriched with assemblies and endzone activities

 Curriculum Period 1: 16 lessons of 50 mins